Dayton Sales

 Topics.
 This historical marker is listed in these topic lists: Industry & Commerce • Roads & Vehicles.
 A significant historical year for this entry is 1896.

 Location.
 39° 43.697′ N, 84° 12.093′ W. Marker is in Dayton, Ohio, in Montgomery County.
-Marker can be reached from Carillon Boulevard,
+It is in University Park.
+It can be reached from Carillon Boulevard 0.2 miles west

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-The Great 1913 Flood Exhibit Building (within shouting distance of this marker); Corliss Engine Building (within shouting distance of this marker); Wright Hall (within shouting distance of this marker); United States Naval Computing Machine Laboratory (within shouting distance of this marker); Bowling Green Depot (within shouting distance of this marker); Sugar Camp WAVES Cabin (within shouting distance of this marker); Sugar Camp / WAVES Cabin 22 (within shouting distance of this marker); Wright Cycle Company (within shouting distance of this marker).
+At least 8 other markers are within walking distance of this marker: The Great 1913 Flood Exhibit Building (within shouting distance of this marker); Corliss Engine Building (within shouting distance of this marker); Wright Hall (within shouting distance of this marker); United States Naval Computing Machine Laboratory (within shouting distance of this marker); Bowling Green Depot (within shouting distance of this marker); Sugar Camp WAVES Cabin (within shouting distance of this marker); Sugar Camp / WAVES Cabin 22 (within shouting distance of this marker); Wright Cycle Company (within shouting distance of this marker).
 Touch for a list and map of all markers in Dayton.